SimulCost: A Cost-Aware Benchmark and Toolkit for Automating Physics Simulations with LLMs: The SimulCost Toolkit

 Each solver presents LLMs with parameter tuning tasks: given a physics-based simulation scenario, the LLM must select parameter values that satisfy accuracy requirements while minimizing computational cost.
 In reality, simulators usually require tuning multiple parameters for a successful execution.
 However, domain experts usually isolate potential issues upon seeing unsuccessful simulation runs and tune the corresponding parameters one by one.
 We adopt this pattern and constrain the LLM to tune individual parameters while fixing others to reasonable (but non-optimal) values chosen by rule-of-thumb practices (e.g., CFL$=0.25$ for explicit time-stepping).
 This isolation avoids the complexity of multi-parameter optimization and enables a meaningful grid search (scan) baseline.
 For each solver, we define the tool cost using computational complexity analysis by counting dominant operations FLOPs, which strongly correlates with wall time on a single-core processor; we defer each solver's cost formulas to Appendix~\ref{appdx:solver:physics}.
-We also include EPOCH~\citep{arber2015contemporary}, a mature and widely-used particle-in-cell (PIC) plasma simulation code, as a representative real-world production solver.
-Since EPOCH is a compiled binary with particle dynamics that resist closed-form FLOP estimation, we use wall-clock time on a fixed hardware configuration as its cost metric (\cref{appdx:solver:physics}).
+We also include two production codes: EPOCH~\citep{arber2015contemporary} for laser-plasma particle-in-cell simulation and CGYRO~\citep{candy2016high} for gyrokinetic transport.
+Since both are compiled binaries whose FLOPs cannot be estimated analytically, we use wall-clock time on fixed hardware as their cost metric (\cref{appdx:solver:physics}).
 We evaluate LLM performance at \textbf{three accuracy levels} (low, medium, high) and create task variations by combining different initial/boundary conditions, environmental variables, and non-target parameter settings, and the accuracy level requirement (Appendix~\ref{appdx:datagen:pipeline}).

-In all, \ours{} comprises \textbf{2,916 single-round tasks} and \textbf{1,900 multi-round tasks} across 12 solvers (Table~\ref{tab:solver_summary}).
+In all, \ours{} comprises \textbf{2,947 single-round tasks} and \textbf{1,931 multi-round tasks} across 13 solvers (Table~\ref{tab:solver_summary}).